Gobika-17/atmproject/README.md

        provides an interactive menu for performing different banking operations.

 2.Features :
-    * PIN Authentication: The user must enter the correct PIN to access the ATM services.
+    * PIN Authentication : The user must enter the correct PIN to access the ATM services.
-    * Balance Enquiry: The user can check their current balance.
+    * Balance Enquiry : The user can check their current balance.
-    * Deposit: The user can deposit an amount into their account, which will be added to the balance.
+    * Deposit : The user can deposit an amount into their account, which will be added to the balance.
-    * Withdrawal: The user can withdraw an amount from their account, provided there is sufficient balance.
+    * Withdrawal : The user can withdraw an amount from their account, provided there is sufficient balance.
-    * Exit: The user can choose to exit the ATM service.
+    * Exi t: The user can choose to exit the ATM service.

 3.Requirements :
     Python 3.x